roman79/Introduction-to-Git-and-GitHub/README.md

 You do not need to initialize repo **git init** if you cloned the repo to your computer.
 If you just started Git follow the below commands

 [My solution to exercise 2](exercises/SolutionToExercise2.txt)

+## Practice exercise 3 Update and add files to your repo
+  Update your README.md and add files and folders to your local repository and push to your remote repository (GitHub).